BrightspaceUILabs/navigation/README.md

 - The max-width can be configured to match the max-width used by the LE by setting `widthType` to `normal`
 - Overflow can be enabled to facilitate components like dropdowns by including the `allow-overflow` boolean attribute
+- A shorter version of the back text can be provided by setting the `back-link-text-short` attribute

 ## Secondary Components